1976–77 Philadelphia Flyers season

-The 1976–77 Philadelphia Flyers season was the Philadelphia Flyers' tenth season in the National Hockey League (NHL).
+The 1976–77 Philadelphia Flyers season was the franchise's 10th season in the National Hockey League (NHL).
 They finished first in the Patrick Division with a record of 48 wins, 16 losses, and 16 ties for 112 points.

 Regular season

 Dethroned, the heyday of the Broad Street Bullies came to an end, as prior to the 1976–77 season, tough-guy Dave Schultz was traded to the Los Angeles Kings.
 Despite a slight drop-off in performance, the Flyers dominated the Patrick Division with what proved to be their 4th straight division title.